YuqiYang213/MLoRE/README.md

 </p>

 ##  Abstract
 We provide the code for MLoRE, a new multi-task framework for dense prediction.
-Our code is implented on PASCAL-Context and NYUD-v2 based on ViT.
+Our code is implemented on PASCAL-Context and NYUD-v2 based on ViT.

 - MLoRE builds a novel decoder module based on MoE(Mixture of Experts) that can capture the global relationship across all tasks.
-- To further reduce the computation cost and parameters, MLoRE introduce low-rank linear experts, which can enlarge the capacity of feature representations without increasing the model size too much.
+- To further reduce the computation cost and parameters, MLoRE introduces low-rank linear experts, which can enlarge the capacity of feature representations without increasing the model size too much.
 - The design of MLoRE achieves a new state-of-the-art (SOTA) performance with superior efficiency on PASCAL-Context and NYUD-v2.

 Please check the [paper](https://arxiv.org/abs/2403.17749) for more details.